dhdaines/playa/README.md

 This is not an experimental fork of [pdfminer.six](https://github.com/pdfminer/pdfminer.six).
 Well, it's kind of an experimental fork of pdfminer.six.
-The idea is to extract just the part of pdfminer.six that gets used by [pdfplumber](https://github.com/jsvine/pdfplumber), namely the low-level PDF access, optimize it for speed, see if it can be
+The idea was to extract just the part of pdfminer.six that gets used by [pdfplumber](https://github.com/jsvine/pdfplumber), namely the low-level PDF access, optimize it for speed, see if it can be